Tropical geometry: Tropical curves

 Oleg Viro used tropical curves to classify real curves of degree 7 in the plane up to isotopy.
 His method of patchworking gives a procedure to build a real curve of a given isotopy class from its tropical curve.

 Applications

 A tropical line appeared in Paul Klemperer's design of auctions used by the Bank of England during the financial crisis in 2007.
 Yoshinori Shiozawa defined subtropical algebra as max-times or min-times semiring (instead of max-plus and min-plus).
-He found that Ricardian trade theory (international trade without input trade) can be interpreted as subtropical convex algebra.
-Tropical geometry has also been used for analyzing the complexity of feedforward neural networks with ReLU activation.
+He found that Ricardian trade theory (international trade without input trade) can be interpreted as a subtropical convex algebra.
+Tropical geometry has also been used for analyzing neural networks.
+One such result is that feedforward neural networks with ReLU activation are exactly tropical rational curves.

 Moreover, several optimization problems arising for instance in job scheduling, location analysis, transportation networks, decision making and discrete event dynamical systems can be formulated and solved in the framework of tropical geometry.
 A tropical counterpart of the Abel–Jacobi map can be applied to a crystal design.
 The weights in a weighted finite-state transducer are often required to be a tropical semiring.
 Tropical geometry can show self-organized criticality.